 9. Trading Fees

 When you buy and sell shares, the brokerage charges you a fee for each trade.
-For example, both Schwab and Fidelity offer $4.95 trades.
+Fees can vary wildly between companies.

 Choose Your Financial Advisor Wisely

 When your financial advisor engages in excess trades on your behalf to rack up commissions and fees, it's called "churning."
 This practice is illegal, and you can report it to the SEC through the online complaint form.
 You'll want to work with someone who won't take advantage of you, so be careful when picking your retirement financial advisor.